Ornamentation

 turn-inverted

-Turn 2, inverted - when placed to the right of a note, tells the musician to play a short figure consisting of the note above, the note itself, the note below, and back to the main note
+Turn 2, - when placed to the right of a note, tells the musician to play a short figure consisting of the note below, the note itself, the note above, and back to the main note

 legato-tie